 Thanks to the famous oxen and traditional music, in the afternoon, the tent of the Spaten brewery is one of the most popular.
-The contemporary evenings are rather slow.
+The disco evenings are still rather slow.

 The first oxen grill was built by Johann Rössler for the Oktoberfest 1881.
 The steam-powered grill was so popular, that he could even charge an entrance fee for it.
 Over the following decades, the grill became larger and turned into a large beer tent, which was acquired by the Spaten brewery in 1980, when the well-known Haberl family took it over.